Are there Bible verses about depression?

 When you’re haunted by the specter of depression, you feel very cut off from the love of God.
 Everything seems dark and bleak as if there will never be another good thing in your life.
 You feel as though God has left you to wallow in the mire.

 Nothing could be further from the truth.
 Because you are in Christ, nothing can separate you from God’s love.
 The only way God will stop loving you is if [H]e stops loving Jesus.
-Though you may feel alone and unloved, there is absolutely NOTHING, including depression, that can stop God from loving you.
+Though you may feel alone and unloved, there is absolutely NOTHING, including depression, that can stop God from loving you; so spend time pouring over those Bible verses about depression to remind yourself about this.

 Fear Not The Storm